Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View of Little Ben, London, England, UK

 MAP.
-Small and way less famous than Big Ben (which we see later on the Walking Tour in Westminster), Little Ben is a free-standing, cast iron clock tower that stands in front of the Victoria Palace Theater.
-The clock dates to the year 1892 and is featured on the National Heritage List for England.
+Small and way less famous than Big Ben (which we see later on our Walking Tour in Westminster), Little Ben is a free-standing, cast iron clock tower.
+It dates to 1892 and is featured on the National Heritage List for England.

-Victoria Palace Theatre – a London West End theater – was built in 1910 and is a Grade II historic building.
-Originally, it was known for hosting variety shows, but now is best known for musicals.
+Victoria Palace Theatre was built in 1910 and is a Grade II historic building.
+Originally it was known for hosting a variety shows, but now mostly features musicals.

 #9 Westminster Cathedral